ericnystrom/gb/README.md

 feature of Blackboard; and a desire to have fine-grained control, preferably from the command line, over both individual student records as well as aggregate class statistics.

+`gb` is intended as a helper program, to augment manual editing of the text-based gradebook in `recutils` format, though over time the program has been made capable of handling most common gradebook tasks.

 ## Operating philosophy